 Step 3: Setting Up Customer Accounts

-Ensure all customer details are documented accurately, including billing information and payment preferences.
+Ensure all customer details are documented accurately, including billing information and payment preferences, to keep the accounts receivable workflow error-free.

 Step 4: Generating and Issuing Invoices